How to Check Chrome Download History on Mobile & Desktop 2025

 Step 1: Open Google Chrome

-Once Chrome is open, you have two simple ways to access your download history:
+Having launched Chrome you have two easy ways of accessing your downloads history:

-- Using Keyboard Shortcut: You can press Ctrl + J on Windows or Cmd + J on Mac to quickly open your download history.
-This will bring you directly to the downloads page within Chrome.
+- Using Keyboard Shortcut: To access your download history easily, you can click Ctrl + J on Windows or Cmd + J on Mac.
+This will take you right to the downloads page inside Chrome.

-- Using Chrome Menu: Alternatively, you can access your downloads by clicking on the three dots (the menu button) located in the top-right corner of the browser.
-From the dropdown menu, hover over or click “Downloads”.
+- Using Chrome Menu: You may also go to your downloads by tapping the three dots (menu button) at the top-right corner of the browser.
+In the dropdown menu, hover over or click Downloads.

-After following either of the above methods, you will be directed to the Downloads page.
-This page will show you a list of all the files you have downloaded in chronological order.
-The information includes:
+Once you’ve used either of the methods above, you’ll be taken to the Downloads page.
+On this page, you’ll be presented with a list of all the files that you have downloaded, listed in date order.
+The details are:

-- File Name: The name of the downloaded file.
+- File Name: The file name of the downloaded file.

-- Download Date: When the file was downloaded.
+- Download Date: The date the file was downloaded.

-- Download Location: The folder where the file is stored on your device.
+- Download Location: The folder the file is located in on your device.

-- Actions: You can open, remove, or clear all downloads from this page.
+- Actions: You can open, delete, or clear all downloads from this page.

 Step 4: Re-download or Delete Files

-If you need to access a file again, simply click the file name to open it.
-If you want to delete the file from the history, click the trash bin icon next to it.
+If you have to access a file again, just click on the file name to open it.
+If you wish to delete the file from the history, click on the trash bin icon beside it.

 How to Check Chrome Download History on Mobile (Android & iOS)